Alamantus/local-rpg/README.md

 `npm install` or `yarn`

+_Every time you pull from the repo, be sure to re-run in case something got added to the project._

 ### Build and Run

 `npm run start` will build the host and client and start running the host Electron app.